awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-S3-servicecatalog.md

 1. On the **Review** page, verify that the information is correct, and then choose **Confirm and upload**\.

 1. On the **Products** page, in the browser, copy the URL of your new product\.
 This contains the product ID\.
 Copy and retain this product ID\.
-You use it when you create your pipeline in AWS CodePipeline\.
+You use it when you create your pipeline in CodePipeline\.

    Here is the URL for a product named `my-product`\.
 To extract the product ID, copy the value between the equals sign \(`=`\) and the ampersand \(`&`\)\.
 In this example, the product ID is `prod-example123456`\.